Approved by Council: September 2008

 7. Intimate exam includes breast, pelvic, genital, perineal, perianal and rectal examinations of patients.

 8. Subsections 1(3) and (6) of the HPPC, Schedule 2, to the RHPA.
 The HPPC provides for mandatory revocation for specific acts of sexual abuse including sexual intercourse.
-For a complete list, see Advice to the Profession: Maintaining Appropriate Boundaries.
+For a complete list, see Advice.

-10. Physicians may be found to have committed disgraceful, dishonourable or unprofessional conduct if they engage in sexual relations with a patient in these circumstances.
+9. Physicians may be found to have committed disgraceful, dishonourable, or unprofessional conduct if they engage in sexual relations with a patient in these circumstances.
 The Courts have found that certain physician-patient relationships may endure subsequent to the end of the formal relationship, for example, in the case of a long-standing psychotherapeutic relationship.

 - They are responsible for the patient’s welfare and hold decision-making power on behalf of the patient.